instaloader/instaloader/docs/contributing.rst

 - If possible, provide us a **use case of the feature**: How could the user invoke the new function?
 Which problem would it solve?
 If new information is obtained, how would it be further processed?

+- If not obvious, briefly motivate how your suggested feature **conforms with Instaloader's project goal**.

 - **Be patient**.
 Naturally, bugs and pull requests have a higher priority than feature suggestions.
 Keep in mind that this is a free software project, and